Insurance King: Lawsuit

-In 2020, Insurance King would file a lawsuit against Rancho Cucamonga, California-based company Just Auto Insurance, Inc. for "trademark infringement, unfair competition and false designation of origin under the Lanham Act".
-The agency claimed that Just Auto Insurance had been using a similar slogan and logo of Insurance King, even after Insurance King told Just Auto Insurance to cease connections with their advertising.
-On June 14, 2021, it was decided that Just Auto Insurance had been trademark infringing on Insurance King and were made to stop using the slogan and anything "confusingly similar" to the cartoon lion from Insurance King.
+In 2020, Insurance King filed a lawsuit against Rancho Cucamonga, California-based company Just Auto Insurance, Inc. for "trademark infringement, unfair competition and false designation of origin under the Lanham Act".
+Insurance King claimed that Just Auto Insurance had been using a similar slogan and logo of Insurance King, even after a cease and desist letter.
+On June 14, 2021 a court decided in favor of Insurance King and ordered Just Auto to cease using the infringing slogan and anything else "confusingly similar" to the cartoon lion used to advertise Insurance King.

 NASCAR sponsorship

 Josh Bilicki's car for the 2021 Skrewball Peanut Butter Whiskey 200 at The Glen, sponsored by Insurance King.

 Insurance King's tribute car to Diamond.
 On the firesuit, it reads "Dustin N. Diamond 1977-2021".

-In 2019, NASCAR driver Josh Bilicki would send a Facebook message to the agency, asking them if they could sponsor him for the upcoming Chicagoland Speedway weekend.
-Insurance King agreed, becoming the first ever insurance agency to ever sponsor a NASCAR car.
-Since then, the agency has only grown its sponsorship of Bilicki, with numerous special schemes being made.
-The agency has also made several variations of "hero cards" of Bilicki.
+In 2019, NASCAR driver Josh Bilicki sent a Facebook message to the agency, asking if they would sponsor him for the upcoming Chicagoland Speedway weekend.
+Insurance King agreed, becoming the first-ever insurance agency to ever sponsor a NASCAR car.
+The agency has continued to sponsor Bilicki with numerous special promotions such as = "hero cards" of Bilicki.
 After Dustin Diamond's death, Bilicki, ran a tribute car to him in the 2021 Verizon 200 at the Brickyard.